-Printz (1959) also carried out harvesting experiments where fronds were cut back to 25 cm, 15 cm and 5 cm.
-Results showed that those individuals that had been cut back to 25 cm had an 'abundance of new shoots' and had grown to 30-35 cm in length after a year.
-Those algae which had been trimmed back to 5 cm showed almost no change a year after a harvesting event had been simulated.
+Printz (1959) also carried out harvesting experiments where fronds were cut back to 25 cm, 15 cm and 5 cm from the holdfast.
+Individuals that had been cut back to 25 cm had an 'abundance of new shoots' and had grown to 30-35 cm in length after a year.
+Individuals that had been trimmed back to 5 cm showed almost no change a year after the harvesting event.
 When the 5 cm individuals where re-visited three years after the harvesting event they were still almost unaltered.
-The reasons for the lack of re-growth were attributed to the lack of regenerative tissue found in the older flesh found further down the thallus (Printz, 1956).
+The reasons for the lack of re-growth were attributed to the lack of regenerative tissue found in the older flesh further down the thallus (Printz, 1959).

 Mass mortality events caused by changes in the physical environment have been observed in Ascophyllum nodosum.
-A total mortality event of an Ascophyllum nodosum population occurred within the Long Island Sound in 1984 (caused by water temperatures from two power plant thermal discharge pipes exceeding 28 °c) (Keser et al., 2005).
+A total mortality event of an Ascophyllum nodosum population occurred within the Long Island Sound in 1984 caused by water temperatures from two power plant thermal discharge pipes exceeding 28°C (Keser et al., 2005).
 From 1984 onwards temperatures at the site fluctuated with the opening of a third thermal discharge pipe and the closing and reopening of the pipes all three pipes.
-However, in the 18 years since the mortality event and the end of Keser et al's.
-(2005) study, there has been no recovery of the population.
-Keser et al., (2005) reported that similar mortality events have been observed near other power plant thermal discharge pipes in Maine (Vadas et al., 1978) and Massachusetts (Wilce et al., 1978).
+However, there was no recovery of the population in the 18 years since the mortality event and the end of Keser et al.'s (2005) study.
+Keser et al. (2005) reported that similar mortality events have been observed near other power plant thermal discharge pipes in Maine (Vadas et al., 1978) and Massachusetts (Wilce et al., 1978).

-Printz (1956) indicated that a number of other studies (unreferenced in the paper) reported similar findings.
-Other studies which have concluded that Ascophyllum nodosum takes long periods of time to recover from removal include Bertness et al. (2002), Jenkins et al. (1999, 2004); Petraitis & Dudgeon, (2005).
+Printz (1959) indicated that a number of other studies (unreferenced in the paper) reported similar findings.
+Other studies have concluded that Ascophyllum nodosum takes long periods of time to recover from removal include Bertness et al. (2002), Jenkins et al. (1999, 2004) and Petraitis & Dudgeon (2005).
 Ingólfsson & Hawkins (2008) sum up the findings from previous studies on Ascophyllum nodosum re-colonization times within their discussion where they state 'the partial recovery of the Ascophyllum nodosum canopy after a 12 year period is consistent with some very early studies'.
-The twenty year study untaken by Ingólfsson and Hawkins (2008) found that after removing an Ascophyllum nodosum community, the canopy could return within the study time period, yet the under storey communities had still not recovered after 20 years.
-There is a considerable amount of evidence that suggests that when Ascophyllum nodosum fronds are cut higher up the thallus recovery times are reduced considerably to two to three years (Ang et al., 1996; Fegley, 2001; Keser et al., 1981; Sharp, 1987; Ugarte et al., 2006) (taken from Phillipi et al., 2014).
-However the effect of this kind of canopy removal on the understory community is not known and neither is the recovery time.
+The twenty-year study untaken by Ingólfsson & Hawkins (2008) found that after removing an Ascophyllum nodosum community, the canopy could return within the study time period, yet the understorey communities had still not recovered after 20 years.
+There is a considerable evidence to suggest that if Ascophyllum nodosum fronds are cut higher up the thallus recovery times are reduced considerably to two to three years (Ang et al., 1996; Fegley, 2001; Keser et al., 1981; Sharp, 1987; Ugarte et al., 2006) (taken from Phillipi et al., 2014).
+However, the effect of this kind of canopy removal on the understory community is not known and neither is the recovery time.